 - Connect to a VPN server location in the country where you would like to browse from.

-How to Test an Australia VPN?
+9. How Do You Test an Australian VPN?

 To test your new Australian VPN, log in to your chosen VPN service, connect to a server in your preferred country, and begin browsing.
 If you’re only using the VPN for privacy and security, then there are no issues with choosing an Australian server.
 But if you wish to access geo-blocked content, then you’ll need to connect to a foreign server (e.g., an American server for content available only in the U.S.).